eli-sep/auto-deploy-static-site/README.md

   └── workflows/
     └── deploy.yml

-🔄 How It Works
+🔄 Workflow Summary
-You push a change to the main branch
+Code is developed in the dev branch

-GitHub Actions runs the deploy.yml workflow
+When ready, changes are merged into main

-It uses peaceiris/actions-gh-pages to push your files to the gh-pages branch
+GitHub Actions triggers a workflow

-GitHub Pages serves the content from gh-pages to the public web
+The workflow pushes the deploy-ready code to the gh-pages branch

-⚙️ GitHub Actions Workflow Summary
+GitHub Pages serves the site publicly from the gh-pages branch

-The deployment workflow is configured to:
+⚙️ GitHub Actions Workflow Highlights

-Trigger on every push to main
+Triggers on every push to main

-Use the GitHub token for secure access
+Uses peaceiris/actions-gh-pages to deploy

-Deploy the root directory (./) to the gh-pages branch
+Publishes directly from the root directory (./)

-This setup gives you a clean and automated CI/CD process for static sites.
+Deploys to the gh-pages branch using the GitHub token

 👤 Author
-Built by @eli-sep
+Built by @eli-sep –
-My first DevOps-style GitHub project using Actions + Pages 🚀
+My first DevOps-style GitHub project, featuring automated CI/CD, branching strategies, version control, and a fully live auto-updating site.